malikabaymuradova/myviewinghabits/README.md

 Assumption: If I watched a lot of movies (> 2 ) for a certain director and rated it > 7, then I am more likely to enjoy other movies directed by them for the similar genre

 ![most_watcheddirectors_top15](https://user-images.githubusercontent.com/104313288/169676253-8b30091d-9d0f-4b65-b618-9339c1ff8994.png)

+2. Count # of titles watched for each movie genre